Who Is This Credit Card Best For?

 - No annual fee and no foreign transaction fees: This is the only Delta credit card that lets you earn miles toward upcoming travel without having to pay an annual fee.
-You’ll also avoid paying foreign transaction fees on purchases made abroad, a benefit that’s not as commonplace as you might think among comparable lower-tier airline cards.
+You’ll also avoid paying foreign transaction fees on purchases made abroad, a benefit that’s not universal among comparable lower-tier airline cards.

-- Competitive welcome offer: This card’s offer for new cardholders is 10,000 miles after you spend $500 on your card within the first three months of account opening.
-While that's may not be enough miles for a roundtrip flight, it's in line with what other no-annual-fee airline credit cards are offering.
+- Competitive welcome offer: This card’s offer to new cardholders is 10,000 miles after you spend $500 on your card within the first three months.
+While that is often enough for a one-way domestic flight, it's in line with what other no-annual-fee airline credit cards are offering.

-- Pay with Miles can reduce airfare: As of Jan.
-30, 2020, this card is eligible for Delta’s Pay with Miles feature, which lets you redeem as few as 5,000 miles to cover part of the cost of an eligible flight.
+- Pay with Miles can reduce airfare: This card is eligible for Delta’s Pay with Miles feature, which lets you redeem as few as 5,000 miles to cover part of the cost of an eligible flight.
 (Every 5,000 miles shaves $50 off your airfare.)
 This feature takes the guesswork out of redemption values and makes it easier for occasional travelers to use miles.